 Here are some great resources for you, developed by Florida teachers!

 A Land Remembered Digital Teaching Guide.
 You get study guides with tests on all chapters of the student volumes of A Land Remembered.
 They are all in .pdf and .doc format and are ready for you to print out and use right away or alter to meet your needs.
-Also includes additional activities.
+Includes additional activities.
 Order the CD-ROM and get a free DVD of Patrick Smith answering common student questions about A Land Remembered (normally a $12.95 item – it is included with the CD-ROM).
 For grades 4 – 6.

 An Elementary Teacher’s Manual for A Land Remembered: Student Edition

-The vocabulary lists, comprehension questions, and post-reading activities for each chapter in A Land Remembered: Student Edition make this teacher’s manual a valuable resource for middle schools using the novel A Land Remembered to explore Florida history and culture.
+The vocabulary lists, comprehension questions, and post-reading activities for each chapter in A Land Remembered: Student Edition makes this teacher’s manual a valuable resource for middle schools using the novel A Land Remembered to explore Florida history and culture.
 Margaret Paschal also provides field trip ideas and other resources to further engage students.

 About the author – Margaret Paschal has taught in Florida for thirty years, and has used A Land Remembered: Student Edition to teach Florida Challenges and Choices, as well as U.S. and Florida History, to middle school students at Tarpon Springs Middle School.